All of these tracks are within 30min drive from Reefton and offer a taste of Reefton's fascinating history.

 Distance: 2 km

 The township of Waiuta is signposted from the Reefton highway (SH 7), 21 km south of Reefton.
 Follow the sealed and shingle road a further 16 km to Waiuta.
-The road is suitable for cars and buses.
+The road is suitable for cars.
 Once you get to the site walk from the main information site along Top Road.
 This walk passes the Blackwater mine, settlement and recreation areas.
 Historic photos depicting the town are interpreted along the walk.